The best restaurants to eat in London

 With so many restaurants in the capital, it's hard to know which to choose.
 Head straight for a winner dinner, with this tried and tested selection of the best eateries across the city.

 Treat your tastebuds by following this expert guide of the best places to eat in London and then check out our other helpful guides in our travel hub.
 We have guides for other UK cities, such as Leeds, Exeter, Cardiff and Belfast.
+Why not check out our guide for the best rooftop bars london.

 Best restaurants in London at a glance